Aleboul/var_FMado/README.md

 The reproduce folder contains codes to reproduce the figures of the report.

-A tutorial (with a notebook) is available to see how to simulate copulas using python in tutorial file.
+A tutorial (with a notebook) is available to see how to simulate copulas using the code in tutorial file.